Integration Guide

 );

 // 4.
-Submit to your contract
+Submit to your contract (which must also verify proof.message == msg.sender)

 const tx = await myDApp.kycGatedFunction(proof);Contract Addresses (Testnet)